| |

 appear to be attempting to get the entire industry shut down by

-imposing regulation that would make quality programs for kids not
+frightening people away and imposing regulation that would make quality programs for kids not

 viable.
 Some of the attack purports to be research based.